 Part 10: Inspect and Adapt

 Agile is an Empirical Process for developing complex software.
-Essential to and Empirical Process is feedback loops.
+Essential to an Empirical Process is feedback loops.
 Feedback loops can be both formal and more informal.
-In this section we will learn about the formal feedback loops that are built into the end-of-iteration timeframe for driving continuous improvement back into the process.
+In this section, we will learn about the formal feedback loops that are built into the end-of-iteration timeframe for driving continuous improvement back into the process.

 - The Iteration Review

 So you want to drive these concepts into your organization as you leave the class and go back to your work.
 This section will help you do that effectively.

 If you're involved at all with Agile projects or you want to learn more about how to incorporate Agile approaches into your projects, you simply must participate in this workshop.